kawogi/luanti-rs/luanti-protocol/README.md

 ## Work in progress

-- Documentation is incomplete and unreviewed.
+- Documentation is incomplete and not reviewed.

 - Reliable packet delivery transmission window size is fixed for now.